Built for job-site closeout

 What's the best app for tracking contractor deficiencies?

-Punch List & Site Audit captures every deficiency with a photo, location, trade, and status, and exports a branded PDF report.
-It's free on iOS, works offline, and produces a defensible record without per-seat subscription fees.
+Punch List & Site Audit captures every deficiency with a photo, location, trade, and status, then exports a PDF report.
+It works offline on iOS and produces a defensible record that can be shared with people who do not need an app login.

 05